Last Updated: May 26, 2016

-The 16-18 division generally starts play around mid-May.
-Registration forms are now available.
-Sign up online or go to Handouts, download the form and mail it in.
+The 16-18 division generally starts play in late May.
+Sign-up forms are now available on this site!!
+Fees are $170 and forms are due by April 30, 2016.
 This division starts later because 1) it is difficult to find age-compatible teams earlier than May, 2) we can usually get several games against high school teams that have completed their regular season and 3) it gives local high school players the chance to play EGBR.

-Tyler Routt Gamer All Stars is Sunday May 5, 2013
+11th annual Tyler Routt Gamer All Stars held Sunday, May 1, 2016

 Elk Grove Babe Ruth Game of the Week!

-To help commemorate our 52nd Season, Elk Grove Babe Ruth will be holding a Game of the Week selected Saturday night at 7:00pm at Bartholomew Sports Park.
-All 14 teams will be featured at least once.
-For more information and stories about the games, please visit the http://egbrgameoftheweek.blogspot.com/.
+To help commemorate our 55th Season, Elk Grove Babe Ruth will be holding a Game of the Week selected Saturday night at 7:00pm at Bartholomew Sports Park.
+All 17 teams will be featured at least once.

 FAST FACTS ABOUT EGBR